 Application of Policy

-A person who commits sexual misconduct will be subject to disciplinary action under this Policy.
+A person who commits sexual harassment will be subject to disciplinary action under this Policy.
 Carthage will consider the concerns and rights of all parties involved, and provide a prompt, fair, and impartial process from its initial investigation through its final determination.
-A person who engages in retaliation against a party who reports sexual misconduct or participates in proceedings under this Policy will also be subject to discipline under this Policy.
+A person who engages in retaliation against a party who reports sexual harassment or participates in proceedings under this Policy will also be subject to discipline under this Policy.